The Blues Origin in Music: Underrated Legends and Timeless Sounds

 MEMPHIS – CIRCA 1950: Blues singer and guitarist Memphis Minnie (Lizzie Douglas) poses for a portrait circa 1950 in Memphis, Tennessee.
 (Photo by Hooks Bros/Michael Ochs Archives/Getty Images)

 Memphis Minnie, also known as Lizzie Douglas, is one of the queens of female blues singers in the blues origin.
 She was born on June 3, 1897, in Louisiana.
 At the age of thirteen, Memphis Minnie ran away from home in 1910.
 She performed on the streets of Beale Street and would return home when she lacked money.
-After being spotted playing outside a barbershop, she released a couple of in Columbia with her second husband.
+After being spotted playing outside a barbershop, she released a couple of records in Columbia with her second husband.
 Her song “Bumblebee,” released in 1930, became one of her most popular releases.
 Memphis Minnie established herself well in Chicago but passed away in August 1973 after her health declined.

 Lightnin’ Hopkins